Wollastonia biflora: Distribution

 Wollastonia biflora is a moderately salt-tolerant plant found in the tropical belt of the Indo-Pacific region, including China, the Indian subcontinent, Southeast Asia, Taiwan, Queensland, and islands of the Pacific such as Fiji, Niue, Tonga, Samoa and the Cook Islands.

 It is found commonly in islands and in coastal areas, although it sometimes occurs inland in neglected and unmanaged plantations as well as in ruderal environments.

 Together with Portulaca oleracea, Ipomoea pes-caprae and Digitaria ciliaris, Wollastonia biflora is usually one of the first species colonizing degraded or altered environments in tropical zones of the planet.

 Description

 Wollastonia biflora is a hardy and somewhat woody, sprawling perennial herb or subshrub.
-Stems are elongate and branched; they can reach up to 2 m but will bend after reaching a certain height.
+Stems are elongated and branched; they can reach up to 2 m but will bend after reaching a certain height.

 It can scramble and straggle over the ground or climb leaning on other plants for support.
 The leaves are ovate, shortly tapering at the base.
 It produces small yellow flower heads with a diameter of about 8–10 mm.
 The fruits form a dense head.